We are open on ANZAC Day from 1pm to 5pm. See our ANZAC Day opening hours for more details.

-Last week the Library was pleased to welcome the 2017 Fellows.
-Seven established researchers from various universities were introduced to the Library and its staff.
+The Library is pleased to welcome the 2017 Fellows.
+Seven established researchers from various universities were introduced to the Library and its staff last week.
 Honorary scriptwriter, Rachael Coopes also attended the formal induction as she will be joining the 2017 Fellows through the Education & Scholarship’s creative writing honorary program.
 The Library’s Fellows play an integral part in our role as a proactive partner in knowledge creation and we gratefully acknowledge the generous philanthropic support of our benefactors whose generosity maintains this prestigious program.

 Find out more about our prestigious program of support for researchers.